 The compiler will heroically attempt to pinpoint the location where the fix should go.
 Yes, it’s still a hero even it turns out to be incorrect.

 Sometimes code might look error-free at first glance, yet still have errors in logic or meaning.
 The SkookumScript compiler will craftily catch these too.

 If you try to execute the above code, you will get the following slap across the face with a cold, wet fish:

 ERROR: The argument supplied to parameter named 'num' was expected to be of type 'Integer' and it is type 'String' which is not compatible. vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv 42.max("amok") >>>>>>>>>>>> ^ <<<< Line: 1, column: 14 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv

 max() method expects a number, not a string.

-The SkookumIDE has a few mechanisms to spot and prevent errors, even as you are typing code.
+The SkookumIDE has a few mechanisms to spot, visualize and prevent errors, even as you are typing code.

-If you enable the “View” → “Toggle Auto-Parse Selections” setting, the compiler will automatically parse any text you select to determine if it is valid.
-If it is not valid, the compiler adds a red wavy underline to the problem area.
+If it is not valid, the compiler adds a red wavy underline (or “squiggle”) to the problem area.
 This is a valuable early-warning system that saves you the humiliation of pressing

 F4 and being swiftly rejected.